 Note: Please contact Sophos Professional Services if you require direct assistance with your specific environment.

-This article provides best practices to configure STAS on XG firewall v17.5.x and v18.0.x.
+This article provides best practices to configure STAS on Sophos Firewall v17.5.x and v18.0.x.

 The configuration example provided in the article is quite simple, but it explains how STAS works.

-It covers Windows AD GPO and Windows Firewall rules needed for STAS, and also provides sows AD DC, OS is Windowme basic troubleshooting guides.
+It covers Windows AD GPO and Windows Firewall rules needed for STAS, and also provides basic troubleshooting guides.

 If you notice any errors in the article or improvements can be made, please let me know.